Theory + Practice

 low spike rates, low connectivity,

-asynchronous activity patterns,
+asynchronous activity patterns, and

 adaptation in the network models?